preciousratlhagane/south-african-property-market-analysis/README.md

     ├── config.py               <- Store useful variables and configuration
     │
     ├── dataset.py              <- Scripts to download or generate data
     │
-    ├── features.py             <- Code to create features for modeling
-    │
     ├── plots.py                <- Code to create visualizations
     │